AaltoRSE/CollaborativeAI/README.md

 The frontend for the hackathon is based on our poetry task, rewritten in ReactJS.
 The main idea of the task is that the user submits the theme/objective for the poem and then they collaborate with the model to complete it.
 However, This task is not limited to poem writing only as you can freely switch between a line-by-line rendering (poem) or a continuous rendering (paragraph).
 For a more detailed explanation, please go [here](task_template/new-poetry-frontend/README.md)

 ## Model selection:
-At the moment, the system supports two models [gpt4-turbo](model_template/models/openAI_model.py) and [gpt4-o](model_template/models/openAI_image_model.py), which is located inside the folder [model_template/models](model_template/models).
+At the moment, the system supports two models [gpt4-turbo](model_template/models/openAI_model.py) and [gpt4-o](model_template/models/openAI_image_model.py), which are located inside the folder [model_template/models](model_template/models).

 You can change between the two models by changing the value of the variable `ai_model` between `OpenAIImageModel()` and `OpenAIModel()` in the file [model_template/model.py](model_template/model.py).

-If you have time and want to add your own models to the system, feel free to do so by following the template located in the file [basemodel.py](model_template/models/basemodel.py) and use the already existing model files as guidance.
+If you have time and want to add your own models to the system, feel free to do so by following the template located in the file [basemodel.py](model_template/models/basemodel.py) and using the already existing model files as guidance.
 <br/> <br />
 ___